-If you face domestic violence charges, you need legal advice from Domestic Violence Attorneys in Grand Rapids, Michigan.
-The legal team of John Engman & Associates can help you face these charges.
+If you face domestic violence charges, you need legal advice from Domestic Violence Defense Attorneys in Grand Rapids, Michigan.
+The legal team of John Engman & Associates, P.C. can help you face these charges.
 Contact us today so we can get started on reviewing your case.
 You do not want to hesitate in calling.
-The sooner you have an experienced lawyer on your side, the better your defense will be. Â
+The sooner you have an experienced domestic violence lawyer on your side, the better your defense will be. Â

 Domestic violence can result from a heated situation that quickly spirals into something much worse.
 West Michigan Prosecutors take a firm stance against domestic violence offenders and push for the harshest penalties.
 They take these charges very seriously.